kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 filesystem.

 Annotation prefix `internal.config.kubernetes.io` is reserved for use for internal annotations.
-In general, a function SHOULD NOT modify these annotations.
+In general, a function MUT NOT modify these annotations with exceptions of specific annotation listed below.
 This enables orchestrator to add additional internal annotations, without requiring changes to existing functions.

-Specific internal annotations is discussed below:

 #### `internal.config.kubernetes.io/path`

 Records the slash-delimited, OS-agnostic, relative file path to a resource.
 The path is relative to a fix location on the filesystem.
 Different orchestrator implementations can choose different fixed points.

+A function SHOULD NOT modify these annotations.

 Example: